The number of quartic $D_4$-fields with monogenic cubic resolvent ordered by conductor: Counting maximal dihedral binary quartic forms by conductor

-where $d_3(N)$ denotes the number of ways to write $N$ as a product of three positive integers.
-Similarly, the number in Proposition~\ref{error theorem} (c) is bounded by We then see that the claim holds. \end{proof}
+They amount to counting the sum of the number of ways to write $N$ as a product of three integers, for $N$ ranging up to $X^{1/2}$.
+We then see that the claim holds. \end{proof}